General Resort Information

 What are my choices for room views?

 Lagoon views offer views of Seven Seas Lagoon.
-As of January 2006, the Polynesian also offers unobstructed Theme Park views, at a slightly higher rate.
+The Polynesian also offers unobstructed Theme Park views, at a slightly higher rate.
 Standard view rooms feature views of the Polynesian's tropical landscaping and walkways.
 Views of the marina or of the pool are included in the Standard category.
 Standard view rooms may also face the parking lot.
 Again, specific views within these two categories may be requested when reservations are made, but they cannot be guaranteed.

 What is the price range for rooms?

 The Polynesian is considered a "Deluxe" resort hotel, and its prices are among the more expensive offered at Disney.
-There are Value Season, Regular Season, Peak Season and Holiday Season rates.
-Rates begin at $422 a night.
 These are regular rate prices and do not include the Florida Sales Tax nor the county resort tax.
-Rates are based on double occupancy.
+Standard rooms have a maximum four-person occupancy per room.
 No charge for children under 17 years old when in the same room as the adults.
+If you have more than two adults in the room, there will be a $25 per night charge for each extra adult.
+Maximum of five per regular room, six per suite, plus a child under 3 in a crib.

 What are the check in and check out policies?